synchronicity-labs/translation-starter/README.md

 ### [Live demo](https://translation-starter-khaki.vercel.app/)

+You can access the live demo by clicking the image below, [or by clicking here](https://translation-starter-khaki.vercel.app/).

 [![Screenshot of demo](./public/demo.png)](https://translate.synclabs.so/)

-## Getting set up
+## Deploying the production-ready app

-To successfully deploy the template, execute the following steps in order:
+To successfully deploy the template to production, execute the following steps in order:

 ### 1. Initiate Deployment